-- 85. All of the foregoing allegations are repeated and realleged as though fully set forth herein. - 86.
-Pursuant to policy and practice, Defendants have categorically detained Plaintiffs and persons similarly situated in order to deter the future migration of others from Central America-not based on an individualized determination that detention is required because of flight risk or danger to the community. - 87.
-DHS's adoption of a blanket No-Release Policy constitutes final agency action for which there is no other adequate remedy.
+- 104. DHS's adoption of a blanket No-Release Policy constitutes final agency action for which there is no other adequate remedy.
 This action governs custody determinations made by ICE agents at Berks and Karnes, and will govern those made at Dilley or any other facility that DHS should choose to use to detain families in the future.
-Because of this policy, Plaintiffs and those similarly situated have been denied an individualized custody determination and continue to be detained for reasons of general deterrence. - 88.
+Because of this policy, Plaintiffs and those similarly situated have been or will be denied an individualized custody determination and have been or will be detained for reasons of general deterrence. - 105.
 The No-Release Policy violates INA § 236(a), 8 U.S.C. § 1226(a).
 Immigration detention under this statute must be based on an individualized determination of flight risk and danger to the community-not general deterrence goals.

+Second Claim

-Second Claim (Administrative Procedure Act - Due Process Clause of the Fifth Amendment to the United States Constitution)
+(Administrative Procedure Act - Due Process Clause of the Fifth Amendment to the United States Constitution)

-- 89. All of the foregoing allegations are repeated and realleged as though fully set forth herein. - 90.
+- 106. All of the foregoing allegations are repeated and realleged as though fully set forth herein. - 107.
 The No-Release Policy requires the detention of Plaintiffs and individuals similarly situated without an individualized determination of flight risk and danger, but rather to deter other migrants from coming to the United States.
-This policy violates the Due Process Clause.

-91. The No-Release Policy also imposes detention on individuals that is not reasonably related to its goal of deterring other migrants from coming to the United States.
+This policy violates the Due Process Clause. - 108.
+The No-Release Policy also imposes detention on individuals that is not reasonably related to its goal of deterring other migrants from coming to the United States.
 For this additional reason, the policy violates the Due Process Clause.

-Third Claim

-(Administrative Procedure Act - Violation of Regulations)
+Third Claim (Administrative Procedure Act - Violation of Regulations)

-- 92. All of the foregoing allegations are repeated and realleged as though fully set forth herein. - 93.
-The blanket No-Release policy is arbitrary and capricious because it impermissibly deviates from DHS's own regulations.
+109. All of the foregoing allegations are repeated and realleged as though fully set forth herein.

+110. The blanket No-Release Policy is arbitrary and capricious because it impermissibly deviates from DHS's own regulations.
 By regulation, the agency has decided that individual ICE officers have discretion to release noncitizens, as long as the noncitizen can demonstrate, "to the officer's satisfaction," that she is not a flight risk or a danger to the community.
 8 C.F.R. § 1236.1(c)(8).
 The blanket No-Release Policy nullifies this regulation, replacing an officer's individualized, discretionary determination with a requirement of detention.